DanielLavrushin/Linq-to-Sitecore/README.md

 ###Lazy Loading Items
-You could also reflect your Droplink fields into the classes.
+By default the library reflects only basic fields in order to reduce connections to the database.
+However, you could force it to load linked items and reflect them into your classes.
 Lets say you have a class:
 ```C#
     public class MyLinqToSitecore: TemplateObject